 Yep, although I’ve finally figured out how to treat and take care of my skin, I’m left with the ghosts of pimples’ past.
 Though I wish I could say I’m not bothered by them, I have to admit that I am.
 Like, really, really am.
 There are a lot of acne spot treatments for men, but it’s better to consult an expert.
-So, I thought it’d be beneficial for me, and everyone who comes across this, to do a little digging to find out how to get rid of these scars once and for all.
+So, I thought it’d be beneficial for me, and everyone who comes across this, to do a little digging to find out how to get rid of acne scars once and for all.
 To do this, I spoke with Vichy Medical Consultant, Dr. Erin Gilbert, who provided me with a ton of helpful tips and insights.

 Let’s start things off with atrophic scars, which are the most common type of acne scars.
 If you dealt with serious breakouts in your youth that produced small scars along your face, they’re most likely atrophic or “depressed.”
 This means that the body was unable to regenerate tissue, creating small indents on the surface.
 Therefore, the key to treating these kinds of scars is to encourage new collagen growth.